blockmason/link-workshop-tor/activity3/activity3.md

 ![Link Demo API UI](images/link_demo_api.png)

-The `Client ID` and `Client Secret` shown at the bottom of the screen are used to obtain a auth token used when making the API request. **Note: these values change when changing the display name or making any changes to the contract code**.
+The `Client ID` and `Client Secret` shown at the bottom of the screen are used to obtain an auth token used when making the API request. **Note: these values change when changing the display name or making any changes to the contract code**.

 #### Interact with the Demo Code
-We have built a simple Blockmason Link SDK for JavaScript that we will use going forwards to interact with Link.
+We have built a simple Blockmason Link SDK for JavaScript that we will use to interact with Link.
 Details can be found here: https://www.npmjs.com/package/@blockmason/link-sdk

 > Use your Terminal window in VS Code to create a new folder called `link-demo` and install the Link SDK:
 ```